 If you have a thing with bridges in Toronto, make your way to the west end of Sunnyside to the Humber Bay Arch Bridge.
 This stunner of a pedestrian-cyclist bridge was built in 1994 as part of the Martin Goodman Trail.
 The bridge’s design is a tribute to the site’s location along the historic Carrying-Place Trail, a former Indigenous trade route.
 Its geometric pattern was inspired by the Thunderbird, a spirit in First Nations culture.
 The Montgomery Sisam design is equally captivating from afar and up close, with the interesting shadow play created by the arch’s lines.

 Although its boardwalk café is closed in winter, Sunnyside Pavilion is worth a visit to drink in the architectural beauty of its Art Deco exterior.
 Its striking design is by Alfred Chapman, who also designed the distinguished Princes’ Gates entrance to Exhibition Place.
-Snap some photos of this white concrete stunner as it turns 100 in 2022.

 Your wintery walk may stir up an appetite for carbs, so walk to Roncesvalles Avenue’s Café Polonez for a plate of soul-satiating perogies.
 This local favourite has been serving up homemade Polish classics for more than 30 years, so you can trust their perogies, borscht and goulash are legit.